Little Lulu: Short films

 Between 1943 and 1948, Lulu appeared in 26 theatrical animated shorts produced by Famous Studios for Paramount Pictures, replacing the Superman shorts of the 1940s.
-Paramount went on to create a similar character, Little Audrey, after failing to renew the Lulu license (and therefore avoiding the payment of royalty fees).
+Paramount went on to create a similar character, Little Audrey, after failing to renew the Lulu license, and thereby avoiding the payment of royalty fees.

 Lulu was voiced by Cecil Roy, while Tubby was voiced by Arnold Stang.
 The theme song for the shorts was written and composed by Buddy Kaye, Fred Wise, and Sidney Lippman, and performed by the singing group Helen Carroll and the Satisfiers.
 All musical arrangements were done by Winston Sharples and Sammy Timberg.

 List of Little Lulu cartoons

-Some of the shorts listed below were released into the public domain, and are marked with an asterisk (*) in the original release date column.

 In the 1960s, Paramount and Famous Studios produced two new Little Lulu cartoons, "Alvin's Solo Flight" (a Noveltoon cartoon), and "Frog's Legs" (a Comic Kings cartoon), both based on two of John Stanley's comic stories.
 Cecil Roy reprised her role as Lulu, but Arnold Stang did not return as Tubby, as by that time, he already left Famous Studios to work at Hanna-Barbera Productions where he would perform the voices for Top Cat.